What is a bare-metal hypervisor?

 Oracle VM Server for x86

-Oracle VM Server for x86 is a free Type1 virtualization platform that uses open source Xen hypervisor technology.
-It is an enterprise-class hypervisor includes an integrated Web-based management console.
+Oracle VM Server for x86 is a free Type1 virtualization platform that uses open-source Xen hypervisor technology.
+It is an enterprise-class hypervisor that includes an integrated Web-based management console.
 One can download it from the official website page Oracle Software Delivery Cloud.
-Since being a commercial featured product, one needs to create an account on Oracle website then only he can get the ISO file of this bare metal hypervisor.
+Since being a commercial featured product, one needs to create an account on the Oracle website then only he can get the ISO file of this bare-metal hypervisor.

 Linux KVM( Kernal Based VirtualMachine) is another Type -1 hypervisor that is a base for different Linux hypervisor distros.
-Furthermore, it can convert different operating system such as Redhat, OpenSuse, Centos and Ubuntu into a full virtualization platform.KVM is acquired by the RedHat and supports all most all Linux, BSD, Solaris and Windows operating systems as a guest.
+Furthermore, it can convert different operating systems such as Redhat, OpenSuse, Centos, and Ubuntu into a full virtualization platform.KVM is acquired by the RedHat and supports all most all Linux, BSD, Solaris, and Windows operating systems as a guest.
 The administrator can control and manage the KVM installed virtual server either by command line or via a Graphical user interface (GU) provided by VirtManager.
 It supports x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-By default, it is a command line tool.
+By default, it is a command-line tool.